rising3/semver-gradle-plugin/README.md

 A plugin that can updating the semantic versions like `yarn version` command.

 **Prerequisites:**
-* java 8 or higher
+* Java 8 or higher
 * Gradle 6.x or higher

 ## Installation